 - TransUnion: 1-800-680-7289 – transunion.com

-  If you think someone is using your social security number, you need to move quickly.
+Figuring out that someone has your Social Security Number is one thing.
+Fixing the problem is another.
+If you think someone is using your Social Security Number, you need to move quickly.
 You have four things you need to do.
 You need to contact the Federal Trade Commission to report identity theft, contact the credit reference agencies to report, contact the Social Security Administration and contact your local police.

 - The FTC is at 1-877-438-4338 or https://www.ftccomplaintassistant.gov/.
 There is a form to complete to report the identity theft.

 - Contact the three credit reference agencies and ask them to place a freeze on your credit report.
 This will prevent any new applications being created in your name.
 This will stop more debt from piling up.

 - Contact the SSA on 1-800-269-0271 or Log on to the IRS Identity Protection website to alert them and prevent any tax returns being filed in your name.

 - Optionally, but recommended, alert the Internet Crime Complaints Center at http://www.ic3.gov/.
 They alert other agencies that your SSN has been compromised.

 Once all that has been done, report the crime to your local police.
 If you know how the theft took place, like you had your wallet stolen, report it to the local police where the theft would have happened.

 Go through your credit report, identify any activity you don’t recognize and contact each organization directly through their customer services helpline.
 Explain the situation and work with them to sort out what has happened and what to do next.
 Do this for all instances where fraudulent activity has occurred on your account.